Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 9. Activate each sheet and run the **SheetTimer** macro in turn.

-    Because you just recalculated the workbook, this gives you the recalculate time for each worksheet.
-This should enable you to determine which ones are the problem worksheets.
+    Because you just recalculated the workbook, this gives you the recalculate time for each worksheet, which should enable you to determine which ones are the problem worksheets.

 10. Run the **RangeTimer** macro on selected blocks of formulas.